 In a way that’s similar, the very distant stars appear “fixed” in relationship to each other.
 They are actually all moving through space, but most are so far away that we can’t see them move.
 61 Cygni is different.
 It moves relatively rapidly in front of the fixed stars because 61 Cygni is relatively near Earth.
 It is one of the closest stars to our sun and Earth.

-According to the Hipparcos space astrometry data, 61 Cygni has a visual magnitude of 5.2, borderline even under clear, dark skies, and not visible to the unaided eye at all from urban locations.
-While not actually the closest star to the sun (that honor goes to Alpha Centauri) 61 Cygni is just 11.4 light years distant, making it the fourth closest star visible to the unaided eye, after Alpha Centauri, Sirius, and Epsilon Eridani.
+While not the closest star to the sun (that honor goes to the Alpha Centauri system), 61 Cygni is just 11.4 light years distant.
+That makes it the fourth-closest star visible to the unaided eye, after Alpha Centauri, Sirius, and Epsilon Eridani.

 From hottest to coolest, the spectral sequence is OBAFGKM, with the sun being a yellow G type star, compared to the two K-type components of 61 Cygni.
 Even taken together, the two stars of 61 Cygni cannot match our local star in total energy output.

 61 Cygni in history.
 61 Cygni boasts no role in classical mythology.
 Being barely visible to the eye, the ancients apparently left no written reference to it at all.
 But its role in the history of astronomy is assured.

 As early as the late 1700s, astronomers recognized that its apparent motion among the stars is far greater than the average.
 Although this motion would take centuries to notice with the unaided eye, telescopic observations revealed a motion so startling that 61 Cygni earned the nickname the Flying Star.